Pursuing Passions with a Business Mindset

 “Before coming to Babson, I didn’t think I could explore my interest in graphic design.
 Now, I’m teaching a senior-led seminar titled Designing Presentations to Tell Powerful Stories.”

 “We often think of entrepreneurs as being born and that coming up with a product or service idea requires a magic spark of genius.
-I have learned at Babson that this cannot be further
+I have learned at Babson that this cannot be further from the truth.

 “Anyone can be an entrepreneur.
 And, that’s a good thing: I can picture myself in many roles from a seventh grade teacher to a dance studio owner to a consultant.
 I believe there is nothing more powerful than teaching the leaders of tomorrow, and I think being an entrepreneur inherently means you are making a difference in the world.
 Entrepreneurs develop product or service solutions for people, profit, and planet.